Edward Tuohy

 - Born on March 17, 1908 in Duluth, Minnesota

-- 1929 – Bachelor of Science degree, University of Minnesota
+- 1929 – Awarded Bachelor of Science, University of Minnesota.

-- 1933 – Intern at the Mayo clinic in internal medicine.
+- 1934 – Entered the Mayo Clinic, Rochester, Minnesota, as a fellow in internal medicine.

-- 1935 – M.S. in Anesthesia, University of Minnesota – ‘A comparative study of the physiological activity of cobefrin and epinephrine‘; First physician in the USA to receive a Master of Science degree in Anesthesiology; consultant anaesthetist at the Mayo clinic
+- 1935 – M.S. in Anesthesia, University of Minnesota – ‘A comparative study of the physiological activity of cobefrin and epinephrine‘.
+First physician in the USA to receive a Master’s degree in Anesthesiology; appointed consultant anaesthetist at the Mayo Clinic.

-- 1951 – Professor of anesthesiology at the University of Southern California School of Medicine, Los Angeles
+- 1951 – Moved to California; appointed Professor of Anaesthesiology, University of Southern California School of Medicine, Los Angeles.

 - Died on February 2, 1959 following a cerebrovascular accident in San Marino, Los Angeles